nextgis/docs_ngmobile/source/load_geodata.rst

 Creating raster layer from Tile cache (NGRC)
 ----------------------------------------------

 NextGIS Mobile also allows to create a raster layer by importing tile cache in *.ngrc format.
+NGRC files can be created from virtually any geodata in QGIS using our QTiles plugin.

 Follow these steps to import tile cache in *.ngrc format :